solidpayorg/gitmark/README.md

 ## Introduction

-Gitmark, was created to enable the [marking](https://github.com/project-bitmark/marking/wiki) concept, which aims to allow global distributed reputation trees, to be grounded in a block chain
+Gitmark, was created to facilitate the [marking](https://github.com/project-bitmark/marking/wiki) concept, which aims to allow global, distributed, reputation trees, to be grounded in a block chain

 What is made possible, is a way to provide consensus on a definitive git chain, to ensure that the history has not been tampered with